PudgyPoppins/caps/README.md

 * 1/30 Added a favicon.
 Added an /accounts/profile view that shows you're account if you're logged in, prompts for log in otherwise.
 Changed the default main page (/) to reflect whether you're logged in or not.
 The navbar now has an 'add a nonprofit' button if you're on a network detail page.
 You can only delete networks and nonprofits that you've either created, or if you explicitly have the permission 'delete_network' or 'delete_nonprofit'.
 Overrided the 403 forbidden error.
 Custom 404 error, too, but for some reason that doesn't get css.
 * 1/31 If you're already logged in, you can't sign up or log in again, you get redirected to main, and a message appears and tells you that you can't do that.
 Put an indicator on the navbar if you're on a certain page.
 Put password requirements on login page.
 Users can delete their own account, or an admin can delete users' accounts.
 Replaced permission denied with a redirect and message.
 * 2/4 Most of my work was troubleshooting a virtualenv, so few changes here.
 Added the event model, a recurrence field (after a lot of research), and some values for it.
 TODO is to add more model forms for calendar and event, as well as basic views (CRUD).
 An event belongs to a calendar, and a calendar belongs to either a nonprofit, network, or user.
+* 2/5 Added some calendar views to redirect to where they would naturally be (calendars/<network>/<nonprofit> redirects to the network/<network>/<nonprofit>#calendar, where the calendar would be).
+Did some more form and model work.
+In the admin site, added a way to add calendars to pre-existing things.
+Added calendar to network detail view under #calendar.